 This course will help students learn effective teaching and assessment strategies to help both native speakers and English Language learners develop skill in listening, speaking, literacy, and writing.
 Students will develop multiple lesson plans and a unit plan.
-(To be taken
+(To be taken concurrently the semester prior to the ECDE Capstone with ECDE 4203, 4303, and 4503)

-ECDE 4413 Language Arts for Infants and Toddlers 3 Hours --- ---------
+ECDE 4413 Language Arts for Infants and Toddlers 3 Hours ----------- -- ---------